Advanced Outfield Skills and Position Specific Skills

 Now that the outfield unit has been identified and players have been assigned specific outfield positions, players can practice more advanced skills and also basic position specific skills in the assigned positions.

-The ability to quickly read the ball off the bat to determine where the ball is going to get a good “jump” on it is a skill that can only be learned by watching live batting vs live pitching.
+The ability to quickly read the ball off the bat to determine where the ball is going to get a good “jump” on it is a skill that can only be learned by watching live batting or fielding live hitting.

 A rule of thumb is if the ball makes your head look up, you’ll need to come in.
 Games are obviously the best way to learn this skill but also during batting practice.

 Batting practice shouldn’t be a time for outfielders to be lazy and just stand there.
 Outfielders should be treating batting practice like a game.

 I, unfortunately, have been witness to batting practices in which outfielders were allowed to stand flat footed with their hands in their pockets.
 This is how players develop bad habits and worse yet don’t develop at all.

 A great drill for catching a ball hit over your head is a drop step.
 Learn how to do it below.